Object Detection

 Roboflow

-To create the masks of our lab images, we used Roboflow to generate the annotations, then we added blur, noise and grayscale to the images and resized them to 320x320, keeping aspect ratio.
+To create the annotations of our lab images, we used Roboflow, we added blur, noise and grayscale to the images and resized them to 320x320, keeping aspect ratio.
 After this, we downloaded to COCO segmentation format.
 This creates a Json file with all the annotations.
-So, in scripts/json_txt.py we convert these annotations, that have the polygons of the lanes into binary masks, so we can then convert them back to normalized polygons and save them to a txt file.
-We tried to convert the COCO polygons directly to yolo-seg txt format but we noticed some weird values and loss of information.
-Therefore, converting first to binary masks helped preserve the lane shape.
+So, in this file we convert these annotations, that have the polygons of the lanes in COCO format to yolo-seg txt format.

 We downloaded a few Roboflow datasets of road objects, such as the traffic lights, the stop, speed, danger and cross walk signs.
-We then used scripts/remap_polygons.py to reorder the labels to match our project and scripts/bbox_seg.py to transform them into segmentation labels, since this is a segmentation model.
+We then used this file to reorder the labels to match our project and this file to transform them into segmentation labels, since this is a segmentation model.

-For debugging, you can visualize the annotations in scripts/visual_annotations.py.
+For debugging, you can visualize the annotations in this file.

 Training and Testing

-For testing, (in scripts/testing.py), we call our trained model and set it to predict, to test the prediction of a given validation image.
+For testing, (in this file), we call our model and set it to predict, to test the prediction of a given validation image.
+You can also view the model metrics such as the MAP50.

-For debugging we added scripts/count_labels.py that outputs how many annotations we have for each class id.
+For debugging we added this file that outputs how many annotations we have for each class id.

 Jetson Nano